 - Learning walks by subject leaders, often in partnership with SLT.

-- Continual assessment for learning by teacher.
+- Continual assessment for learning by teachers.

 - Summative termly outcomes in reading, spelling and mathematics.